shantanudongare/shantanudongare/README.md

 - 👋 Hi, I’m Shantanu Dongre
-- 👀 I’m interested in artificial intelligence and Data Science
+- 👀 I’m interested in Artificial intelligence and Data Science
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..
 Linkedin